cvxopt/cvxopt/doc/source/blas.rst

 The BLAS exploit several types of matrix structure: symmetric, Hermitian, triangular, and banded.
-We represent all these matrix classes by dense real or complex :class:`matrix <cvxopt.matrix>` objects, with additional arguments that specify the structure.
+We represent all these matrix classes by dense real or complex :class:`matrix <kvxopt.matrix>` objects, with additional arguments that specify the structure.